NLnetLabs/cascade/doc/manual/source/limitations.rst

   example.
 - No CAA record support.

-NOT a complete authoritative name server
+Not a complete authoritative name server
 ----------------------------------------

-Cascade is NOT a complete authoritative DNS server.
-It will not reply with the AA or AD flag set.
-Nor can it reply to DNSSEC queries.
+Cascade is *not* a complete authoritative DNS server.
+It will not reply with the AA or AD flag set, nor can it reply to DNSSEC queries.
 Instead, Cascade is intended to be used as a hidden signer with a proper secondary such as NSD serving the signed zones to actual clients.

 Other known limitations